-7. (1) A member of the Council who has an interest in a matter for consideration
+7. (1) A member of the Council who has an interest in a matter for consideration shall

-- (a) shall disclose in writing the nature of that interest and the disclosure shall form part of the record of the consideration of the matter; and - (b) is disqualified from being present at or participating in the deliberation or determination of the Council in respect of that matter.
+(a) disclose in writing the nature of that interest and the disclosure shall form part of the record of the consideration of the matter; and (b) not participate in the deliberations of the Council in respect of that matter.